JuliaTelecom/LoRaPHY.jl/README.md

 # LoRaPHY.jl: Physical Layer Package for Long Range Communication in Julia

-This Julia package provides a comprehensive implementation of a LoRA (Long Range) Physical Layer (PHY) with Hamming encoding, interleaving, CSSS modulation, and associated decoding algorithms.
+This Julia package provides a comprehensive implementation of a LoRA (Long Range) Physical Layer (PHY) with Hamming encoding, interleaving, CSS modulation, and associated decoding algorithms.
 LoRA technology is known for its efficient long-range communication capabilities, making it ideal for IoT (Internet of Things) and other low-power, wide-area network applications.

 ## Installation